bast/go-game/notes.md

 Some notes:

-* Since the board is square we could simply say "19", but "19x19" makes it clear that this is a board size.

-* The double letters makes the moves a bit hard to read.
-For example it's easy to misread "bA9" as position "A9".

 * Should the moves be case insensitive?
+(The double letters makes the moves a bit hard to read.
+For example it's easy to misread "bA9" as position "A9".)

 * The letter "c" could be used for a capture.